 nn: Courtney, although we've known each other for ten years this September, there are quite a few things about your background I don't know.
 Can you tell me how you got interested in German as a language?

-Courtney: I always loved the English language—my father tells me that I was reading at three, and I have poems I wrote before I started school—but I had no exposure to other languages (except for a humorous column in the Baltimore Sun about Baltimorese that I read faithfully while I was growing up).
+Courtney: I always loved the English languagemy father tells me that I was reading at three, and I have poems I wrote before I started schoolbut I had no exposure to other languages (except for a humorous column in the Baltimore Sun about Baltimorese that I read faithfully while I was growing up).
 By the seventh grade I was interested in Latin, but only because an older boy in the neighborhood kept sending me love notes in Latin.
 My next school required French and Latin.
 I hated Latin translation because the stories were dull, and didn't like French either because the teacher had bad breath.
 When I went away to boarding school in Pennsylvania, I switched to Spanish because everyone told me that it was the easiest language to learn.
 I left high school for the University of Pennsylvania knowing that I was not through with foreign languages, but resolving to postpone that requirement as long as possible.
 I intended to major in psychology or sociology.

 While at Penn, I got a job as a proofreader and layout "artist" for Author H. Thomas in Philadelphia, a distributor of laboratory equipment and supplies.
 My job was to design the catalogue pages (cutting and pasting with scissors and glue) and to proofread the copy.
 I loved that job!
 My boss was a frustrated former journalist who took the time to mentor me and teach me the mechanics of writing for publication.
 Little did I know that 20 years later I would be translating pharmaceutical patents, drawing on the terminology I had been exposed to back in Philly, and cutting and pasting with a computer.

-Three semesters into college, unsure of what I wanted to do with my life and with my language requirement looming, I took off to Europe as a research assistant to my father, a novelist.
+back then before computers there was not a lot of quality control in the translation business | Three semesters into college, unsure of what I wanted to do with my life and with my language requirement looming, I took off to Europe as a research assistant to my father, a novelist.
 I fell in love with Europe and with a German businessman in Hamburg.
 My father returned to the States and I stayed in Germany.
 I spent the next year learning German at the Goethe Institute in Hamburg.
 My soon-to-be father-in-law liked to tell people that I refused to speak a word of German until I could speak it without errors.
 He was wrong, of course, I was using my German with everyone but him!
 In any case, the time did come when I could speak German with confidence, and by then I was hooked on the language, the culture and the people.

 While I was at the Goethe Institute, like hundreds of other expatriates in Europe in the 1960s, I started teaching ESL.
 In this case it was teaching to German executives and banking apprentices using Harvard business case studies.
-Enter my second mentor—the director of the American School in Hamburg where I taught.
+Enter my second mentorthe director of the American School in Hamburg where I taught.

 Still not seeing a future for myself in languages, as soon as I was married I went back to school at the University of Hamburg to study early childhood psychology.
 Upon completion of my studies, I was hired by an association of parents, educators, sociologists, and psychologists who were trying to redefine early childhood education in Germany based on the theories of Erik Ericson.
 I loved working in this team environment, and the work we were doing was exciting and innovative (probably also misguided), but the organization couldn't pay me enough to support myself when my marriage broke up.
 (Forget women's lib in Germany in the seventies.
 My husband was a workaholic who didn't want his wife to work!)